The Life List: From London to Florida, the destinations Taylor Swift songs make you want to visit

 Even though Swift moved out many years ago, her fans continue to flock there for photo opportunities with the street sign.

 In Brooklyn, the Coney Island neighbourhood shares a name with a track from the album Evermore (2020).
 While the song is about grief over lost love, Coney Island is a happier destination.
-It boasts two amusement parks, Luna Island and Deno’s Wonder Wheel Amusement Park, and an iconic boardwalk.
+It boasts two amusement parks, Luna Island and Deno’s Wonder Wheel Amusement Park, and an famous boardwalk.

 Paris